Tarjei Vesaas: Later works (1957–1970)

 The most famous of his works are The Ice Palace (Is-slottet), a story of two girls who build a profoundly strong relationship, and The Birds (Fuglane), a story of an adult of a simple childish mind, which through his tenderhearted empathy and imagination bears the role of a seer or writer.
-His novels have been translated into 28 languages.
-Several of his books have been translated into English – many of them published by Peter Owen Publishers– among them Spring Night, The Birds, Through Naked Branches, and The Ice Palace.
+He was awarded the Nordic Council's Literature Prize in 1963 for The Ice Palace.